redhat-openstack/website/source/documentation/quickstart.html.md

 # Next Steps

-Now that your single node OpenStack instance is up and running, you can read on about [running an instance](running an instance), configuring a [floating IP range](floating IP range), or about expanding your installation by [adding a compute node](adding a compute node).
+Now that your single node OpenStack instance is up and running, you can read on about [running an instance](running an instance), configuring a [floating IP range](floating IP range), configuring RDO to [work with your existing network](Neutron_with_existing_external_network), or about expanding your installation by [adding a compute node](adding a compute node).

 </div>
 </div>